Language

 Sports Reference Table

-Pre-calculated athletic speeds provide context.
-See how sprinters, cyclists, and marathon runners compare to everyday driving speeds.
+Pre-calculated athletic speeds put sprinters, cyclists, and runners in context.

 Easy Mental Math

-The × 3.6 rule is simple to remember.
-The converter confirms your mental calculations and handles decimals precisely.
+The × 3.6 rule is simple to remember and the tool confirms your calculations.

 Bidirectional Option

-Switch to km/h-to-m/s conversion for the reverse operation.
-Useful when entering data into scientific equipment or reports.
+Switch to km/h-to-m/s for the reverse operation, useful for scientific entries.

 Mobile Friendly